dhis2/training-docs/content/analytic_tools/lg_pivottable.md

 ![](Images/pivottable/image68.png)

-Ensure the “Hide empty rows” option is selected.
+Ensure the “Hide empty columns" option is selected.

 Update the table

 ![](Images/pivottable/image19.png)

-## End Exercise 3
+***End Exercise 3***

-## Exercise 4 - Additional Table Options
+### Exercise 4 - Additional Table Options

-#### **Row/Column Totals/Subtotals**
+#### Row/Column Totals/Subtotals

 Open the options and check show column subtotals in options within the “Data” tab

 ![](Images/pivottable/image71.png)

-Click **Update **and you should see the table like below.
+Click **Update** and you should see the table like below.

 ![](Images/pivottable/image79.png)

-See for each facility type you will have subtotals available down the column.
+For each facility type you will have subtotals available.
 This shows you, by sex, the total number of HIV tests performed within a particular period for that facility type.

-#### **Show Hierarchy**
+#### Show Hierarchy

 Sometimes it is worthwhile to have the entire hierarchy displayed in the table rather than displaying just the name of the facility.
 This may become useful when you are demonstrating outputs at regional or national level where the audience may not be familiar with facility names.